MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ```

 ### -PowerShellHostName
-Specifies the name of the Windows PowerShell host program that the module requires.
+Specifies the name of the PowerShell host program that the module requires.
 Enter the name of the host program, such as `Windows PowerShell ISE Host` or `ConsoleHost`.
 Wildcard characters are not permitted.